49th Armored Division (United States): History

 The 49th Armored was inactivated in 1968.
 Their units were used to form the 71st Airborne Brigade, the 72nd Infantry Brigade (Mechanized), and the 49th Armor Group.
 The 49th Armor Group became the 49th Armored Brigade on 1 September 1971.
 A Department of Defense directive to the army to convert six National Guard brigades from infantry to armor in order to act as reinforcements for troops in Europe in event of war resulted in the reactivation of the division, headquartered at Camp Mabry, on 1 November 1973.
 The reorganized 49th Armored consisted of five mechanized and six armor battalions; it and the 50th Armored were once again the only National Guard armored divisions.
 For the rest of its existence, the 49th, as the only Texas Army National Guard division, formed the bulk of the force.
 The division accounted for 14,854 personnel out of the 17,643 authorized for the Texas Army National Guard in 1976.
 The 1st Battalion, 200th Air Defense Artillery of the New Mexico Army National Guard was added as the divisional anti-aircraft gun battalion on 1 September 1975.

-In January of 2004, Alpha Company of 1st Squadron, 124th Cavalry Regiment (United States), 180 Soldiers, were mobilized to serve in Operation Iraqi Freedom.
-They saw action in and around Baghdad, and served as security for the 89th Military Police Brigade.
-For their actions while deployed, they would be awarded the Texas Cavalry Medal, several Texas Purple Heart Medals, as well as an Army Meritorious Unit Commendation.
-They would remain in Iraq until May of 2005, after they had been re-flagged to the 36th Infantry Division.
-For the time before the de-activation of the 49th Armored Division, these soldiers were the first and only soldiers to see action in the Division's history.
+The division was reorganized as a heavy division in 1985 under the Army of Excellence structure together with the 50th Armored and the 35th and 40th Infantry Divisions.
+Thus, the division included four mechanized and six armor battalions by 1989.
+Due to equipment security concerns, the Army Reserve 549th Military Intelligence Battalion fulfilled the electronic warfare and intelligence role for the division, as in all but one of the National Guard divisions.